-Plane carrying 81 involved in accident in Colombia
+76 confirmed dead in Colombian plane crash

 Weather and wind

-Satellite images show that scattered showers and thunderstorms have been present in the region over the last 12 hours -- though no big weather makers, according to CNN meteorologist Michael Guy.
+Satellite images show that scattered showers and thunderstorms have moved across the region over the last 12 hours -- though no big weather makers, according to CNN meteorologist Michael Guy.

 There likely would have been turbulence in the region due to intermittent thunderstorms and winds from around the mountains in the region, Guy says.